Are you planning on having some land cleared in London? If you are, it’s possible that you will need a tree survey beforehand.

 What is a Tree Survey? – Information on Tree Surveys

-Tree Surveys in London are commonly carried out on public or private landscapes.
+Tree surveys are commonly carried out on public or private landscapes.

 The aim of the tree survey is to find out useful information about the trees.